YMCA in South Australia: General Secretaries and CEO's

 Andrew Mundy - Acting CEO 2019.
 Mundy stepped in at short notice from his role as General manager Operations and earned his name on the baton that is passed from one CEO to the next.
 In 2020 the Covid pandemic struck sending the community into various lockdowns and causing YMCA facilities to shut and then impose limits on proximity.
 Andrew played a key role in managing the organisation through the crisis.

 David Paterson - Commenced in January 2020, 100 years after the appointment of Jack Massey.
 He has previously served as Chief Innovation Officer of World Vision, Chief Marketing Officer of Medibank Private, and Chief Strategy Officer of a multinational marketing agency group.
 David is a co-founder of Social Capital and the Committee for Adelaide.
-He is also a former Professor of Innovation & Enterprise at UniSA, a past board member of YMCA Victoria, and is one of the co-founders of YMCA Victoria's The Bridge Project.
-Early into his tenure David was faced with the Covid pandemic which struck in March 2020 causing a crisis for the organisation.
+He is also a former professor of Innovation & Enterprise at UniSA, a past board member of YMCA Victoria, and is one of the co-founders of YMCA Victoria's The Bridge Project, which has helped reduce juvenile recidivism from 65% to 3%.
+Early into his tenure David was faced with the COVID pandemic which struck in March 2020 causing a crisis for the organisation.